-Makalawena Beach is my favorite beach on the Big Island and maybe even all of Hawaii.
+Mahai’ula Beach is my favorite beach on the Big Island and maybe even all of Hawaii.
 It is also part of Kekaha Kai State Park but reached via the southern entrance to the park.
-Once you pull over from the main road, you’ll need to drive for a good 20 minutes or so on a rough unmaintained road, however a 4WD is not needed (just take it slow).
+Once you pull over from the main road, you’ll need to drive for a good 20 minutes or so on a rough unmaintained road, however, a 4WD is not needed (just take it slow).
 Just before the main parking lot, you’ll see a metal chain restricting access to a dirt road that leads to the beach.
 Grab your stuff, hop over the chain and head to paradise!

-The Waikoloa resort area is a home to a number of fine beaches that are mostly backed by one or more large resorts.
+The Waikoloa resort area is home to a number of fine beaches that are mostly backed by one or more large resorts.
 An exception to this is Hapuna Beach State Park, a beautiful half-mile stretch of fine golden sand.
 If you’re not a resident of Hawaii, you’ll need to pay a $5 parking fee and do be cautious of rough swimming conditions during periods of high surf, though lifeguards are on duty.
 I visited Hapuna on a very windy day when it was just brutal to stay anywhere close to the beach.
-However, if the seas are calm, the lack of rocks in the water make Hapuna a perfect swimming spot and snorkeling is even possible in the rocky cove on one if its ends.
+However, if the seas are calm, the lack of rocks in the water makes Hapuna a perfect swimming spot and snorkeling is even possible in the rocky cove on one of its ends.

 Hang Out with Sea Turtles

 After catching some color and before checking out Kailua town, go for a stroll along Honokohau Beach and get acquainted with the Big Island’s cutest residents – the Green Sea Turtles.
 The beach is part of Kaloko-Honokōhau National Historic Park and is free to enter.
-Just park your car at the small harbor’s lot and walk passed the signposted gate onto the trail.
+Just park your car at the small harbor’s lot and walk past the signposted gate onto the trail.

 The Green Sea Turtles are VIP residents on the Big Island – a protected species awarded with a 20ft (6m) restraining order from humans.
 Their favorite activity is to laze on the beach and bake in the warm rays of the sun.
 Visiting this beach (along with Kiholo Bay) is a sure guarantee of seeing sea turtles from up close so I recommend adding this stop to your list, especially if you are traveling with children.
 The beach itself is beautiful, less for swimming but more for finding your own space and pondering life’s big questions.
 It’s also a good spot for watching the sunset.

-The Big Island’s tourist hub, Kailua-Kona is a laid back upscale beach town definitely worthy of a visit.
-I loved coming down here from my mountain home in Holualoa to watch the sunset, grab a bite and a drink, and just do some people watching.
+The Big Island’s tourist hub, Kailua-Kona is a laid-back upscale beach town definitely worthy of a visit.
+I loved coming down here from my mountain home in Holualoa to watch the sunset, grab a bite and a drink, and just do some people-watching.
 Nowadays, the town is pretty much 100% focused on tourism but it does have a deep historical significance.
 Kailua was the seat of King Kamehameha the Great’s government prior to his unification of the Hawaiian islands.